konovod/scoro/README.md

 Serializable COROutines in a Crystal (white-box state machine approach)

-Works by recursively unrolling AST tree to one state machine
+Works by recursively unrolling AST to one state machine

 This would be impossible without